Meditation: Managing scanxiety

-If medical tests cause you anxiety, you’re not alone.
-It’s common to feel stress or worry in anticipation of medical tests, during these tests and even while waiting for the results.
+If medical tests like scans, biopsies or bloodwork cause you anxiety, you’re not alone.
+It’s common to feel stress or worry before medical tests, during these tests and even afterward when you are waiting for the results.

 These feelings have a name: scanxiety.

-But there are things you can do to cope with scanxiety even during the coronavirus pandemic.
+But there are things you can do to cope with scanxiety.
+Use these tips to help manage your anxiety before your next medical test.

 Maintain a routine